Azure/azure-quickstart-templates/101-managed-application-plan-conversion/README.md

 ### Parameters Template Uri
 This is the link to the parameters template file for providing parameters to your deployment template(Main Template Uri).

-## Once you deploy this function app in publisher subscription please use following output properties as below:
+## Once you deploy this function app in publisher subscription please use following output properties as below
 + "identityPrincipalId" => "Principal ID" in "Authorizations" (In partner center, enter this principal id in authorizations of your source plan technical configuration in partner center.
 This step will whitelist this function app in your offer to perform any additional template deployment in customer's managed resource group.)
 + "webhookEndpoint" => "Notification Endpoint URL" (In your target plan's technical configuration use the following template output property as notification endpoint.)